Let Her Inspire You

 A Matter of Taste

-It has been said that you haven’t had a tomato until you’ve had one grown in Saint Lucia.
+It has been said that you haven’t had a bananas until you’ve had one grown in Saint Lucia.
 Be sure to try them in the national dish of Green Fig & Salt Fish (we call green bananas figs).

 Cool Off With an Island Beverage

 While Saint Lucia’s food is often the centerpiece of any visit to the island, it helps to enjoy it with a refreshing beverage.
 Along with fresh-squeezed fruit juice, residents of Saint Lucia like to open a bottle or two of Piton with their meal, the country’s local beer named after the iconic volcanoes nearby.
 This is a refreshing drink that’s meant to keep you cool on warm Caribbean days.

 Residents and visitors alike also often enjoy sipping from Chairman’s Reserve, the island’s locally-produced rum.
 While this drink is worth trying by itself to get a feel for its depth and flavor, you can add it to a variety of cocktails created by the island’s mixologists to create fun, tropical drinks.

 Sign Up for a Food Tour or Demonstration